PicksPeng/SimuQ/README.md

 Note that this extra now has package dependency conflicts with the `[braket]` extra.
 Hence, users cannot simultaneously run SimuQ through D-Wave providers and Braket providers, and users need to choose which extra to install, if any.
 This is a known issue for the hardware providers and may need a period of time to be fixed.

 The programming of Hamiltonian systems for D-Wave devices is also different.
-Due to the limited controllability of D-Wave's devices, currently the programming is limited to the final Hamiltonian of the evolution, and the annealing schedule can be directly passed to D-Wave providers in compilation.
+Due to the limited controllability of D-Wave's devices, currently, the programming is limited to the final Hamiltonian of the evolution, and the annealing schedule can be directly passed to D-Wave providers in compilation.

 ### QuTiP